mennylevinski/cat_chase_ball/README.md

 ### Third-Party Attributions
 This project uses:
-- **Pygame** — a cross-platform set of Python modules for writing video games.
+- **Pygame**, a cross-platform set of Python modules for writing video games.
   Licensed under the LGPL 2.1 License.
   https://www.pygame.org